All-knowledge/pandemic_overview/README.md

 -
 -

+## What is issues with PCR testing and "cases"
+- PCR "cases" indicates the presence of old inert remnants of inactive pieces of virus
+- The PCR test replicates, amplifies, multiplies the sample X times.
+30-35 cyles is good, above will give lots of false postive "cases" - but they are false positive - if the PCR test was re-run at 28 or 30 it will likely be negative.
+- PCR testing has an interesting side effect in that the testing organization obtains your full DNA profile
+-

+## What would a multi-year chart of "Deaths by Cause and Age" show us and where is that data?
+- The CDC last updated the data in 2018 - we have no data from 2019 or 2020 - no cause of death by age.
+- This is important because how will we know when the vaccines are effective?
+- Why is this simple data being withheld?

 ## What are some simple questions that we think do not make any sense
 - Old infirm w/ comorbidity are dying.
 So Why inject young healthy of reproductive age?
 - If the supermarket and many stores and business can be open, why not the library?